 I get to see within myself.
 That's one of the great things when you are doing martial arts.
 This is especially true when you are practicing with someone else.
 We can see ourselves clearly.

-I liken it to a structure; as soon as you put weight on it, when it becomes load-bearing, you can see the imperfections in the build.
+I liken it to a structure; as soon as you put weight on it then it becomes load-bearing and you can see the imperfections in the build.
 The weak spots, etc. etc. Stress and duress shed light on our weaknesses.
 Even more, wisdom can be gained from the deep and sustained application of thought in and out of the dojo.

 When you are practicing with a partner, the other person is not the prime obstacle.
 The principal obstacle is always ourselves.
 That pressure from someone else, whether spiritual or physical, will show you where your weak spots are.
 Our own introspection also replicates that pressure as in with good insight during solo practice.
 I enjoy that in practice as well.